link9596/jekyll-theme-Hydrogen/README-en.md

 Configuration file:

-` Data / social.
-YML `: Fill in app ID and key and comment information
+`Data / social.
+YML`: Fill in app ID and key and comment information

-` include / comments.
-HTML `: comment settings
+`include / comments.
+HTML`: comment settings

-After making sure the configuration is correct, change the value of "enable" in "U data / social.
-YML" from "false" to "true"
+After making sure the configuration is correct, change the value of "enable" in "data/social.YML" from "false" to "true"

 ### Write at the end